-Netflix VS Hulu: If you can only afford one, which streaming service is worth your cash?
+Netflix vs. Hulu: If you can only afford one, which streaming service is worth your cash?
 Both video streaming services

-In 1997, Netflix started as a DVD-by-mail service which had no late fees.
+In 1997, Netflix started as a DVD-by-mail service that had no late fees.
 This idea nearly ended the business of movie rental.
 Recent stats have revealed that Netflix has around 125 million subscribers.
 It spends millions of dollars on Original shows and to get licenses for movies.

 In 2008, Hulu started a very similar business through network TV rather than movies.
 Hulu was a syndication engine for content owners.
 It grew and became the go-to-service for major television programs from different channels.
 The list excludes “CW and CBS.”
 According to comScore, Hulu ranked second with over 856 million video views.